andrewbrey/flot/README.md

    bypasses this restriction by disabling certain web security mechanisms.
 This should be perfectly safe if you're just using it to view a video or content site, but you should exercise caution by not using Flōt as a general purpose web browser.
-Those protections are within your browser are important to ensure you don't have private or sensitive information stolen.
+Those protections within your browser are important to ensure you don't have private or sensitive information stolen.

 > TLDR; Flōt is mostly a fun toy, and should not be used like a regular browser.